LZYEIL/NEU_CS2500_Project/README.md

-# CS2500 Final Project
+# Pipe Fantasy
-- This is the final project of CS2500-Fundamentals of Computer Science 1 from Northeastern University
+- This is the final project of CS2500 Fall 2023 at Northeastern University
 - Pipe Fantasy is based on 'Pipe Mania'